This post is also available in: Svenska

 Fever, blisters in the mouth and rashes or blisters on the hands and feet are typical symptoms.
 The rash on the hands and feet can itch and hurt.
 Sometimes blisters can form under the nails and the nails can fall off within a few weeks of having the disease.
 This isn’t dangerous.
 The nails will grow back.

 Blisters in the mouth can hurt.
-Read more about what to do in the post titled Mouth blisters in children at barnakuten.nu.
+Read more about what to do in the post titled Blisters in the mouth in children.

 What to do about hand, foot and mouth disease?